Coated in honey and brown sugar, this barbecue bacon jerky is unlike anything you’ve had before. This is how to make the best bacon jerky on a smoker.

 Transfer the meat to the cooking grates, leaving about an inch between each strip.
 Place a baking tray under the grates to catch any fatty grease drippings.
 You may want to line it with foil to make it easier to clean.

 Smoke for two hours.
-Check on the bacon every 30 minutes to make sure that it hasn’t dried out too quickly, and that the baking tray hasn’t filled with grease.
+Check on the bacon every 30 minutes to ensure it hasn’t dried out and that the baking tray hasn’t filled with grease.
 If it has, you’ll need to empty the tray before placing it back in the smoker chamber.

 You can mix honey and any sauce of your choice.
 You can now prepare the cooling trays as you put cooling racks on top.
 You have to make sure that the pieces of bacon have no direct contact with the wood.